Carnegie College

-Carnegie College (formerly Lauder College) is a further education college based in Halbeath, Dunfermline, Fife, Scotland.
+Carnegie College (formerly Lauder College) was a further education college based in Halbeath, Dunfermline, Fife, Scotland.
 It was established in 1899, with financial support from George Lauder and Andrew Carnegie and named after their father and uncle, respectively, George Lauder, Sr. In 2007, it was renamed Carnegie College in honour of Andrew Carnegie, Lauder's cousin, the steel magnate and philanthropist born in Dunfermline.